ambisinister/mla-experiments/README.md

 ## Usage

 You need to set up the experiment to do everything in this repo.
-I haven't tested this sequence, but this should work roughly to get you off the ground.
+Once you have everything installed, run the following

 ```
-cd ./data/
-python download_data.py
-python hftokenizer.py
-cp hftokenizer ../
-cd ../
+sh prepare_for_use.sh
 ```

 To run an experiment, we can use the following command